volume-trader/QuantowerKB/general-settings/general-settings-1.md

 To add a bot to the Telegram, open the platform's **General Settings -> Messengers -> Duplicate alerts to Telegram**.

 Specify your personal chat ID, which you can find out by clicking on the **Get ID** button.
 A new Chat ID Echo bot will open and it will show _**"Your Telegram Chat ID is: xxxxxxx"**_\
-Enter your chat ID in the corresponding field and then connect to the Quantower Alert Bot.
+Enter your chat ID in the corresponding field and then connect to the VT-Terminal Alert Bot.

 ![](<../.gitbook/assets/image (137).png>)